 \subsubsection{Loss Function}

 The cross-entropy loss is for 3-class classification in Net-T. For Net-M, its training loss $L$ is defined as the summation over losses of coarse and refined alpha estimations, $L=L_{coarse\_\alpha}+L_{refined\_\alpha}$.
-To obtain high-quality alpha matte, we combine alpha prediction loss $L_{alpha}$ and alpha hard mining loss $L_{hard}$ as the supervisor for each alpha prediction by summation.
+To obtain high-quality alpha matte, we employ the summation of alpha prediction loss $L_{alpha}$ and alpha hard mining loss $L_{hard}$ for both coarse and refined alpha prediction.
 The alpha prediction loss is defined as the absolute difference between the ground truth and predicted alpha, $L_{alpha}=\frac{1}{\left| \mathcal{M}\right|}\sum_{i\in \mathcal{M}}\left|\hat{\alpha}_{i}-\alpha_i\right|$, where $\mathcal{M}$ refers to the unknown region.
-Inspired by online hard example mining in object detectors~\cite{shrivastava2016training} and hard flow example mining in video inpainting task~\cite{xu2019deep}, it is because the degree of hardness of each pixel in alpha for the network to learn varies a lot and simply calculating loss on unknown region indiscriminately might misguide training process especially when converging happens, that we calculate the absolute difference between the predicted and groundtruth alpha, sort all pixels, and pick the top $p$ percent of the largest error pixels as hard samples to automatically guide the model to focus more on difficult alpha region.
+Since difficulty degree of each alpha pixel for the network to learn varies a lot and indiscriminately calculating loss on unknown region might misguide training process, we introduce hard mining loss~\cite{shrivastava2016training,xu2019deep}.
+The hard mining loss calculates the absolute difference between the predicted and groundtruth alpha, sort all pixels, and pick the top $p$ percent of the largest error pixels as hard samples to automatically guide model to focus more on hard alpha region.
 The hard mining loss is defined as $L_{hard}=\frac{1}{\left| \mathcal{HM}\right|}\sum_{i\in \mathcal{HM}}\left|\hat{\alpha}_{i}-\alpha_i\right|$, where $\mathcal{HM}$ means the region that contains hard samples, $\hat{\alpha}_i,{\alpha}_i$ indicate the predicted and ground-truth alpha at position $i$ and $p=50$ in our experiments.